outdreamer/build-a-cure/docs/tasks/examples.md

         - combination: development of a function capable of fulfilling that intent & other intents
         - distribution: distributing functionality-generating methods to all nodes requiring functions
         - organization: allocating gap requirements (uncertainties) to the gap in functionality (example: keep the gap so you can apply methods as a test to resolve the gap)

+# examples of interface operations

+## apply an interface to a concept

+  - apply interfaces to concept of risk to find relevant interface objects like solutions to risk error type, risk structures, & other risk metadata

+    - risk: adjacence to negative events (error types)
+      - risk structures:
+        - cascading risk
+        - compounding risk
+        - interacting error types
+          - adjacence of an error type to another error type
+          - adjacence of input/output & other interaction formats enabling interaction

+    - solutions to risk:
+      - distributing errors or otherwise ensuring they cant interact
+      - making sure if an error occurs, its at a dead-end trajectory where its side effects dont impact the system
+      - distributing info sources to gather info on imminent risks (robot that can distribute a set of sensors to pick up signals it otherwise couldnt, like behind opaque objects)

+## apply an interface to an interface

+	- apply information & physics interface to math interface

+		- math is a connecting interface of abstraction & structure bc it maps fundamental structures to abstractions
+		    - math describes info (stabilized structures)
+		    - relevant questions:
+		    	- what structures have stabilized in the math interface, so math can be applied to describe stabilized structures of math

+		- math interface as information (certainty) physics, specifying:
+		    - what can be known/calculated & approximated
+		    - what can be predicted
+		    - what certainties can be connected using numerical relationships (like how logic specifies what inferences/conclusions can be connected)

+		    - determine what can be calculated by applying information & physics interfaces
+		      - when information doesnt exist, math cannot solve the problem
+		        - with information defined as 'stabilized energy storage', at what point does the definition of information break down:
+		          - type level interactions
+		            - gaps in the possible change ranges of symmetries
+		          - structural changes
+		            - lack of alignments, similarities, efficiencies or other structures enabling info to accrue/develop/stabilize
+		          - incorrect assumptions
+		            - reversibilities in time symmetries, or symmetries that are theoretically irreversible without a concept of symmetry operations
+		            - constants like inevitabilities, absolute (acontextual) impossibilities, or limits on variable value ranges
+		            - limits in how information overflows (info that cannot be stored in an existing structure) can be predicted (structures built to store it)
+		              - building different info storage structures (different from brains, networks, topologies, matrices, & probabilities, like interfaces & superpositions) can change how patterns of uncertainty-to-certainty conversion (like with uncertainties n degrees away from pre-existing certainties) occur & their probabilities of occurring
+		          - missing dependencies
+		            - gaps in conditions enabling energy storage (definition of a fraction is stable while the numerator/denominator are still defined, complex numbers defined using the definition of square root of -1), creating a symmetry of stability, where the efficiency created by core functions of a new interface can dissolve once the functions buildable with core functions overflow the interface, so functions may dissolve to randomness when absorbed by other systems
+		            - changes invalidating the unit structure combined to create other structures (where basis vector is not defined)
+		            - where definitions used by info definition (value, difference) break down
+		          - where certainty is universally distributed & no uncertainties are possible, so a definition of certainty is not needed
+		          - where certainty is not allowed by the system
+		            - system has distributed randomness injection points, or structures of certainty like interaction levels are prevented from developing

 # apply structures to solve a problem (complete a task, fulfill an intent/requirement, apply a solution metric test)